Swastika: Classical Europe

 610-550 BC Daunian funerary stele from Apulia showing Paleo-Balkan tattooing.
 The stele depicts crosses and swastikas.

 Swastikas were widespread among the Illyrians, symbolising the Sun and the fire.
 The Sun cult was the main Illyrian cult; a swastika in clockwise motion is interpreted in particular as a representation of the movement of the Sun.

 The swastika has been preserved by the Albanians since Illyrian times as a pagan symbol commonly found in a variety of contexts of Albanian folk art, including traditional tattooing, grave art, jewellery, clothes, and house carvings.
 The swastika (kryqi grepç or kryqi i thyer, "hooked cross") and other crosses in Albanian tradition represent the Sun (Dielli) and the fire (zjarri, evidently called with the theonym Enji).
-In Albanian paganism fire is regarded as the offspring of the Sun and fire calendar rituals are practiced in order to give strength to the Sun and to ward off evil.
+In Albanian paganism, fire is regarded as the offspring of the Sun and fire calendar rituals are practiced to give strength to the Sun and to ward off evil.

 Medieval and early modern Europe

 Middle Ages

 In Christianity, the swastika is used as a hooked version of the Christian Cross, the symbol of Christ's victory over death.
 Some Christian churches built in the Romanesque and Gothic eras are decorated with swastikas, carrying over earlier Roman designs.
 Swastikas are prominently displayed in a mosaic in the Saint Sophia Cathedral, Kyiv, dating from the 12th century.
 They also appear as a repeating ornamental motif on the so-called Sarcophagus of Stilicho in the Basilica of Sant'Ambrogio in Milan.

 A ceiling painted in 1910 in the Grenoble Archaeological Museum (the former church of St Laurent) has many swastikas.
-A proposed direct link between it and a swastika floor mosaic in the Amiens Cathedral, which was built on top of a pagan site at Amiens, France in the 13th century, is considered unlikely.
+A proposed direct link between it and a swastika floor mosaic in the Amiens Cathedral, which was built on top of a pagan site at Amiens, France, in the 13th century, is considered unlikely.
 The stole worn by a priest in the 1445 painting of the Seven Sacraments by Rogier van der Weyden presents the swastika form simply as one way of depicting the cross.

 Swastikas also appear in art and architecture during the Renaissance and Baroque era.
 The fresco The School of Athens shows an ornament made out of swastikas, and the symbol can also be found on the facade of the Santa Maria della Salute, a Roman Catholic church and minor basilica located at Punta della Dogana in the Dorsoduro sestiere of the city of Venice.

-In the Polish First Republic swastika symbols were also popular with the nobility.
-Several noble houses, e.g. Boreyko, Borzym, and Radziechowski from Ruthenia, also had swastikas as their coat of arms.
-The family reached its greatness in the 14th and 15th centuries and its crest can be seen in many heraldry books produced at that time.
+In the Polish First Republic, swastika symbols were also popular with the nobility.
+Several noble houses, e.g., Boreyko, Borzym, and Radziechowski from Ruthenia, also had swastikas as their coat of arms.
+The family reached its height in the 14th and 15th centuries, and its crest appears in many heraldic books from that period.

-The swastika was also a heraldic symbol, for example on the Boreyko coat of arms, used by noblemen in Poland and Ukraine.
-In the 19th century a swastika was one of the Russian Empire's symbols and was used on coinage as a backdrop to the Russian eagle.
+The swastika was also a heraldic symbol, for example, on the Boreyko coat of arms, used by noblemen in Poland and Ukraine.
+In the 19th century, a swastika was one of the Russian Empire's symbols and was used on coinage as a backdrop to the Russian eagle.